tomerwi/OfritProject/README.md

 ### Loading the model

-#### comment: Loadin the model.
+####  Loadin the model.
 This function gets the path to the model file, and loads the model parameters to the memory. after the loading we can use this model to predict sentences.

     def load_model_parameters_theano(path, model):
         npzfile = np.load(path)